Mirror Decorating Ideas for Bedroom: Brighten & Expand Your Space

 Memory Foam vs Latex for Murphy Bed: What’s the Best Option?

-• Keep mattress height under 12″ for most Murphy bed mechanisms to stow smoothly.
+• Keep mattress height to 10–12 inches for most mechanisms to close cleanly and safely.

 Looking for more space-saving bed ideas?
-Check out our ultimate guide on space-saving beds.
+Explore our space-saving bed frame solutions.

 What Is a Murphy Bed?